 - 1. Placed on Behavior Contract With scheduled follow up meeting to determine progress - 2.
-May be required to attend remediation sessions. - 3.
-Jeopardize enrollment in the class - 4.
-Become ineligible for the Practical Nursing Assist Loan (PAL)
+May be required to attend remediation sessions - 3.
+Jeopardize enrollment in the class

 Probationary status will terminate when terms of the probation have been met.

 Students on probation for excessive absences may continue in the program only as long as they are making satisfactory progress in the theory and clinical areas, and that the excessive absences are due to extenuating circumstances such as hospitalization, emergency surgery, or extreme personal hardship.
 Excessive absences will impact the professional skills grade and/or may result in withdrawal from the program.
 Any specific requirements attached to the probationary status will be discussed at that time and will become part of the written contract.
 Students have the right to appeal by following the school Grievance Policy.